-- Compiler. - Programming editors. - Standard libraries for developing controller applications. - Standard hardware types (units) in libraries for configuring the controller.
+- Compiler - Graphical programming editors that provide graphical representation of the whole logic. - Programming editors for IEC-61131 languages - Standard libraries for developing controller applications - Standard hardware types (units) in libraries for configuring the controller

 The Control Builder tool also includes system firmware and common functions such as control system templates and task supervision.
 Most of the application development can be accomplished using the basic functions and components presented in this section.